anders94/api-docs/source/includes/_http-private.md

 Field | Description
 ------|------------
-orderNumber | The newly created order number. resultingTrades | An array of trades immediatly filled by this offer, if any. message | A human-readable message summarizing the activity.
+orderNumber | The newly created order number. resultingTrades | An array of trades immediately filled by this offer, if any. message | A human-readable message summarizing the activity.

 ## marginSell